 By now it's definitely time for lunch.
 Walk a couple of blocks to Err Urban Rustic Thai or Supanniga Eating Room if you're feeling spendy, or stop for some street food just outside of Wat Pho.

-Luckily for all of us, in 2018 Paradai Chocolate (which is closed on Tuesdays) opened just off of Khao San Road.
+Luckily for all of us, several years back Paradai Chocolate (which is closed on Tuesdays) opened just off of Khao San Road.
 The local chocolate maker used Thai cacao to craft delicious chocolate bars, bonbons, and drinks, making it the perfect place to cool off after a long day.
 Paradai closes at 7pm; I recommend an iced chocolate and a couple of bonbons.

 We did all of these visits in one afternoon (well, I've done it twice), plus the boat ride down the river, but we felt so gross afterward that we didn't last long on Khao San Road that night.
 So when we went back later on after a shower, we happily gorged ourselves on pad thai, mango sticky rice, and kebabs, leaving before the pounding music got to be too much.